WHAT IS EXFOLIATION?

 The process of exfoliating the skin is generally divided into two categories that include mechanical and chemical exfoliation.
 Most people choose to use both techniques in order to get the most desirable outcome.

-Again, it is important to consider the questions outlined above before deciding on the approach most appropriate for you.
+When deciding on the best way to exfoliate your face and body, it is important to consider the questions outlined above before choosing the most appropriate approach for you.

 When it comes to exfoliating the skin using mechanical methods, you will find that there are many different tools available including cloths, adhesive sheets, scrubs, sugar and salt products, pumice stones, loofahs, sponges, brushes, and professional services such as microdermabrasion.